Intertwined order of generalized global symmetries: ZN axion model and non-invertible symmetry

 \section{\texorpdfstring{$\mathbb{Z}_N$}{ZN} axion model and non-invertible symmetry}

 Having now discussed the rich phases realized in our lattice model, Eq.~\eqref{eq:lattice-model}, in this section we explore some natural generalizations of this lattice model with more exotic kinds of intertwined symmetries.
-We previously demonstrated in Section~\ref{sec:precise-duality} that although our lattice model is invariant under $\Theta\to \Theta+2\pi$, this periodicity in $\Theta$ is broken by background fields for the global symmetry $G=\mathbb{Z}_N^{(0)}\times\mathbb{Z}_N^{(1)}$.
-This property is reminiscent of an 't Hooft anomaly, but it is not the same because $\Theta$ is a coupling constant rather than a dynamical variable.
+We previously demonstrated in Section~\ref{sec:precise-duality} that although the lattice model is invariant under $\Theta\to \Theta+2\pi$, this periodicity in $\Theta$ is broken by background fields for the global symmetry $G=\mathbb{Z}_N^{(0)}\times\mathbb{Z}_N^{(1)}$.
+This property is reminiscent of an 't Hooft anomaly, but it is not the same because $\Theta$ is a coupling constant rather than a dynamical variable\footnote{Rather, this phenomenon may be described as an anomaly in the space of coupling constants~\cite{Cordova2020a,Cordova2020b}.}.
 If we then generalize our lattice model by promoting $\Theta$ to a dynamical matter variable whose periodicity is now a genuine global symmetry, then this new global symmetry can have a mixed 't Hooft anomaly with the original $G=\mathbb{Z}_N^{(0)}\times \mathbb{Z}_N^{(1)}$ symmetry.

 In Section~\ref{sec: axion spt}, we promote $\Theta$ to a matter field that transforms under a new $\mathbb{Z}_N^{(0)}$ global symmetry that has a mixed 't Hooft anomaly with $G$, and we examine some of the consequences.
 We refer to this model as a $\mathbb{Z}_N$ axion model in analogy to the $U(1)$ axion that couples to a theta term in (3+1)d.
 In Section~\ref{sec: non-invertible axion}, we consider a related lattice model in which the global symmetry $G$ of the $\mathbb{Z}_N$ axion model is gauged.
 Because of the mixed 't Hooft anomaly, the $\mathbb{Z}_N^{(0)}$ symmetry associated with the $\mathbb{Z}_N$ axion is anomalously broken.
 However, it can also be viewed as a non-invertible global symmetry, and we demonstrate that this lattice model has an interesting phase in which the non-invertible symmetry is spontaneously broken, which leads to nontrivial fusion rules for domain walls.
 These domain walls separate different oblique phases and are directly related to the boundary states we discussed previously in Section~\ref{sec: electric bdry}.